Cognizant-CDE-Australia/generator-confit/README.md

 - Confit is a **web development-tool generator** that is designed to evolve as web technologies change.
-- Confit captures a project's build processes in a **build-tool-independent configuration file** (`confit.json`), so you can *migrate your configuration from older tools onto newer tools more-easily*.
+- Confit captures a project's build processes in a **build-tool-independent configuration file** (`confit.json`), so you can *migrate your configuration to use newer build-tools more-easily*.
 - Confit is **focused** on generating tools for single-page web applications (SPAs).
+- Confit is **opinionated**.
+For example, Confit does not advocate the use of BowerJS.
+If you need it, look elsewhere.
+(Or create an NPM module if one doesn't already exist for the Bower library you need).
 - Confit is **not** the solution for *every* kind of web application that exists.
 It is **not** going to support obscure features or exceptional cases.
 It is a web development-tool generator for what **the contributors** consider to be the *best setup for **most** people*
+- Having said that, Confit does permit **some** configuration (see the animated gif above for an idea).

+> Confit wants to capture the information about your project which **will not** change when your build-tooling changes.
+  This is the essence of Confit - decoupling your project configuration from the build-tool implementation of that configuration.

 ## Usage